nhantrichuyenanh/win-11-ofb/README.md

 	Somehow, I found the link to straight up download Microsoft 365 for free.
 Just don't ask me how, when, or that the link didn't work had Microsoft found out.

-  	> Why bother downloading Microsoft Office?
-There are better alternatives like LibreOffice and OpenOffice.
+  	> Why Microsoft Office?
+It isn't free and there are better alternatives like LibreOffice and OpenOffice.

-	I'm aware of such alternatives but I still prefer MS Office because of:
+	I'm aware of such alternatives but I still prefer MS Office because of Fluent design and compatibility with `.docx`, `.xlsx`, or `.pptx` files.
-	- Fluent design
-	- formatting and compatibility when opening `.docx`, `.xlsx`, or `.pptx` files

 - [Linux](https://github.com/nhantrichuyenanh/linux-distro-ofb "nhantrichuyenanh")?
 	> Why don't I switch to Linux already?